Markusdreyer/react-workshop/step-by-step.md

 ```

-Now, go ahead and try creating an interface for the recipe, lets name it RecipeObject
+Now, go ahead and try creating an interface for the recipe, lets name it RecipeData

 <details>
   <summary>:sparkles:Show solution:sparkles:</summary>